 We would like to welcome you to this series of Quiet Coaching modules.
 Our team is excited to support your efforts to ensure strong team functioning within your organization.

 The purpose of these modules is to help you guide your team to success.
-They will provide you and your team with information and tools so you can gain the skills and ability to effectively implement changes and address problematic barriers, attitudes, and beliefs within your organization.
+They will provide you and your team with information and tools so you can address barriers and gain the skills you need to effectively implement changes.

 Why do evidence-based practice (EBP) implementations fail?
 Frequently they fail even when they are implemented with high fidelity, coaching support, and technical assistance designed to ensure an effective implementation process.
 But why?